Interleague play (NPB): History

 Unlike Major League Baseball (MLB), Nippon Professional Baseball (NPB) does not require teams to participate in revenue sharing strategies that would help correct the revenue imbalances between teams because of game attendance and television broadcasting contracts.
 These issues are problematic because the Yomiuri Giants, a team in the Central League (CL) and NPB's most popular team, generates revenue much easier than any other team.
 Daily Yomiuri baseball reporter Jim Allen has estimated that the Giants account for 40% of all NPB television broadcasting revenue, while the eleven remaining teams accounted for the other 60%.
-Because of this imbalance, Pacific League (PL) team owners had lobbied commissioner's office and the CL owners for years to introduce interleague play into the regular season, however CL teams rejected the idea.
+Because of this imbalance, Pacific League (PL) team owners had lobbied the commissioner's office and the CL owners for years to introduce interleague play into the regular season, however CL teams rejected the idea.
 They believed that if PL teams were allowed to play against the Giants, the remaining five CL teams would lose home games against Yomiuri and the sellout crowds and prime time TV and radio broadcasting rights money along with them.
 Additionally, Giants' owner Tsuneo Watanabe did not want his team competing against the PL teams.